-- PD-L1 status or elevated expression in not a prerequisite for nivolumab treatment of advanced melanoma, as it is in lung cancer - It is important to monitor laboratory values at the start of treatment, periodically during treatment, and as indicated clinically - Nivolumab-related irAEs may occur at any time, including after treatment completion or discontinuation - Patients sometimes experience signs/symptoms that they think are due to "flu" or a cold, but that actually represent an irAE or an infusion reaction - Endocrinopathies often present with vague symptoms (fatigue, headache, and/or depression) that can easily be overlooked or initially misdiagnosed.
+- Ipilimumab-related irAEs may occur at any time, including after treatment completion or discontinuation.
+Continuing to monitor patients is critical - Patients sometimes experience signs/symptoms that they think are due to "flu" or a cold, but that actually represent an irAE or an infusion reaction - Endocrinopathies often present with vague symptoms (fatigue, headache, and/or depression) that can easily be overlooked or initially misdiagnosed.
 Hypervigilance and follow-up is important on the part of both nurses and patients - IrAEs may become apparent upon tapering of corticosteroids, since they can be suppressed or masked by immunosuppressive therapy.
-Patients should be advised to be on the lookout for early signs of irAEs during the tapering period - Endocrinopathies tend to occur somewhat more commonly with nivolumab or other PD-1 inhibitor therapies than with ipilimumab monotherapy - Unlike other irAEs, endocrinopathies usually do not resolve and may require lifelong hormone replacement therapy - Nurses should encourage patients to carry information about their nivolumab regimen with them at all times.
-This might be the nivolumab-specific wallet card, or at least emergency phone numbers and a list of side effects associated with the regimen.
-You may suggest that they paperclip the wallet and insurance cards together so information about their regimen will be shared whenever they show the insurance card - Advise patients to take pictures of any skin lesions for documentation
+Patients should be advised to be on the lookout for early signs of irAEs during the tapering period - Unlike other irAEs, endocrinopathies usually do not resolve and may require lifelong hormone replacement therapy - Nurses should encourage patients to carry information about their ipilimumab regimen with them at all times.
+This might be the ipilimumab-specific wallet card, or at least emergency phone numbers and the side effects associated with the regimen.
+You may suggest that they paperclip the wallet and insurance cards together so information about their regimen will be shared whenever they show their insurance card - Advise patients to take pictures of any skin lesions for documentation